Unique in what sense? Heterogeneous relationships between multiple types of uniqueness and popularity in music: Robustness Checks

 One potential concern with our findings is that the results may not hold across periods or genres and might have a recency bias.
 This might be so since our popularity measurement favors the consumption of more recent songs than older songs since the users of streaming music apps are more likely to be from younger age groups.
 As a result, our substantive findings may not hold across all periods and genres.
 Hence, we perform a robustness test by running separate analyses using only one period or genre of songs at a time.

 It turns out that the results by period and genre are broadly consistent with the main findings.
-In particular, audio and lyrics uniqueness are negatively associated with popularity (except a few genres and periods in which the negative coefficients were marginally significant).\footnote{Unfortunately, we could not include the detailed results due to paucity of space.} One major anomaly was that audio uniqueness had a significantly stronger relationship with popularity among traditional songs.
-Specifically, the coefficient of audio uniqueness is -2.60 in the model with traditional songs only.
+In particular, audio and lyrics uniqueness are negatively associated with popularity (except a few genres and periods in which the coefficients are either not statistically significant or positive, such as the "other/unknown" genre).
+One major anomaly was that audio uniqueness had a significantly stronger relationship with popularity among traditional songs.
+Specifically, the coefficient of audio uniqueness is -2.46 in the model with traditional songs only.
 This result indicates that the relationship between uniqueness and popularity for songs in a particular genre (i.e., traditional) can be quite different from other genres.
 By and large, our analyses indicate that the relationship between uniqueness and popularity is substantively similar across periods and genres.